35 Irreversible dynamics

 35.1 Basic considerations about turbulence parameterizations

-The diffusive (irreversible) terms represent a coupling of the continuous world of the Navier-Stokes equations and the molecular scale.
+The diffusive (irreversible) terms represent a coupling of the continuous world of the Navier-Stokes equations to the molecular scale.
 As stated in Sect.
-8.2.4, momentum diffusion annihilates (dissipates). kinetic energy in favor of internal energy.
-The atmosphere can be conceptualized as a low pass, where wavelengths $< l_c$ are filtered, where $l_c$ is the characteristic length according to Eq.
+8.2.4, momentum diffusion destroys (dissipates) kinetic energy in favor of internal energy.
+The atmosphere can be conceptualized as a low-pass filter, where wavelengths $< l_c$ are filtered out; here $l_c$ is the characteristic length according to Eq.
 (17.159).

 So far only actual physical equations have been discretized, this is called direct numerical simulation (DNS).
-However, this approach is problematic if the resolution is $\Delta$
+However, this approach is problematic if, for the resolution $\Delta$,

 \[ \begin{align} 2\Delta\gg l_c, \end{align} \]